uteegull/chicago-taxi-trip-analysis/README.md

 ## Time Elapses between the trips
  ![](Visualizations/Time%20Elapses.png)
 ## Comparision
-We have performed Query 3 in both Map-reduce and Big Query.
+We have performed Query 2(Number of trips) in both Map-reduce and Big Query.
 But for that query we have noticed that Big Query took less time when compared to Map-reduce job.
 ![alt-text-1](Comparing%20BigQuery-MapReduce/Capture1.PNG) ![alt-text-2](Comparing%20BigQuery-MapReduce/Capture2.PNG)